 The payday loan industry is notorious for its predatory practices and tendency to disregard the law.
 Federal and state governments alike have attempted to rein in payday lenders to protect consumers, especially since most payday loan borrowers ended up regretting their payday loans.
 Lawmakers had some success, limiting interest rates to reasonable levels in many states, but tribal payday loans take regulatory avoidance to a whole new level.

 What is a tribal payday loan?

 Payday loans are short-term, high-interest loans that you usually repay via direct debit to your bank account on your next payday (hence the name).
 They’re usually not reported to the credit bureaus and therefore have more relaxed qualification requirements than traditional loans.

 Tribal payday loans are largely the same in practice.
-The only concrete difference between the two is the identity (at least on paper) of the lender.
+The only concrete difference between the two is the lender’s identity (at least on paper).
 Tribal payday loans are held by payday lenders who claim to operate out of Native American reservations, though they’re almost always entirely online.

 That difference might seem harmless at first glance, but it makes tribal payday loans considerably more dangerous than even traditional payday loans.